Vasyl Hamianin: Early life and education

-Hamianin was born on 25 December 1971 in Dnipro, then part of the Ukrainian Soviet Socialist Republic of the Soviet Union.
+Hamianin was born on 25 December 1971 in Dnipropetrovsk, then part of the Ukrainian Soviet Socialist Republic of the Soviet Union.
 He studied foreign philology at the Kyiv State University (today Taras Shevchenko National University of Kyiv), graduating in 1995.
 He continued his education at the National Academy of Sciences of Ukraine, graduating in 2000 with a PhD thesis titled "Transformation processes in the history of modern China (1911-1949)".

 Career

 After graduating from Kyiv State University, Hamianin worked several jobs including as a translator, public relations manager, an auditor, and a human resource manager.
 He began working at the National Academy of Sciences in 1999 and moved to the Ukrainian Ministry of Foreign Affairs in 2002.
 There, he was appointed third secretary within the directorate of Asia Pacific affairs, before he was assigned to the Ukrainian Embassy in Beijing until 2007 as a secretary.

 Hamianin returned to Ukraine to work as a consultant for the Ukrainian parliament in October 2007.
 He returned to the Foreign Affairs Ministry in November 2010, becoming the head of its Far Eastern department.
 On 3 August 2011, Hamianin was appointed radnik-poslannik (deputy ambassador) at the Ukrainian Embassy in Beijing.
 After ambassador Yurii Kostenko was recalled on 12 September 2012, Hamianin was appointed as chargé d'affaires and held this post until 1 September 2013 when a permanent ambassador took office.
 He returned once more to parliamentary consultancy in 2017, advising the Rada's speaker on foreign affairs until 2019 when he once more returned to the Foreign Affairs ministry.
 At the ministry, he was promoted as deputy director of the 4th regional department, covering Central Asia, South Asia, East Asia, Southeast Asia, Australia, and Oceania.